Please do get in touch for any collaboration/project ideas !

 shown are the 1 x 1 m survey plots and 5 x 5 m plots.

 We did the first vegetation survey in 2012 with the help of Clare Rickerby (Edinburgh, now St Andrews: Clare the Botanist) and together with our PhD student, Phoebe Morton (York).
 In the latter years we also had help from Julie Smith (Caledonian Conservation).
-All sites showed on average >50% heather (Calluna) coverage with an average maximum height of around 35 cm.
+All sites showed on average >70% heather (Calluna) coverage with an average maximum height of around 35 cm.
 However, plant diversity is generally low and decreases in the order of: Mossdale > Whitendale > Nidderdale.
-Furthermore, at Whitendale there seems to have been some frost damage during the winters of 2011, 2012, particularly at the treatment site (see picture above; the larger fence posts indicate the 5 x 5 m grazing exclusion plots).
-Treatments (mowing etc.) started early in 2013 and we have since remeasured annually.
+Furthermore, at Whitendale there seems to have been some frost damage during the winters of 2011, 2012, particularly at the treatment site (see picture above; the larger fence posts indicate the 5 x 5 m no management plots).
+Treatments (mowing etc.) started early in 2013 and we have since remeasured vegetation cover and composition annually.

-We repeated the vegetation surveys annual (2013-2019), again with the help of either Clare or Julie (A Heinemeyer was always present), after the plots had either been mown, burnt or left uncut as a no-treatment "do nothing" control.
-We took 1 x 1 m pictures as previously and also 5 x 5 m plot pictures using a wide angle GoPro camera on a telescope pole.
+We repeat the vegetation surveys annually (so far 2012-2025), initially with the help of either Clare or Julie (A Heinemeyer, also a trained botanist, was always present), after the plots had either been mown, burnt or left uncut as a no-treatment "do nothing" control.
+We always take 1 x 1 m pictures as previously and also 5 x 5 m plot pictures using a wide angle GoPro camera on a telescopic pole (see below pictures).
+The arial pictures allow quick checks on the accuracy of the ground-based (side-way) estimates of the 5x5 m plots.

 5 x 5 m pictures with a GoPro Field of view of a 5 x 5 m plot (uncut) 1 x 1 m detailed quadrat work Longest selfie picture (3.5 m!)